Shimmering-Buddhism/Guide/Theory.md

 ## It is determined ##

 Assume that we understand physical rules to well below the level of neurons and chemical electrical impulse, and reductively "your" entire existence can be reduced back to that of a single cell that follows simple probabilistic and deterministic physical laws.
 So you have never had a free will.
 Moreover you can't take an action because of lack of free will, and one cannot take an action *because* of lack of free will since that action would have been the destined action anyway.
-It is literally impossible to commit suicide _because_ of knowing determinism.
+It is literally impossible to commit suicide or become depressed _because_ of knowing determinism.
 So one can only accept it and "float like a leaf on the river of life" (this is metaphor and doesn't equate to sitting on a couch doing any less activities, as that would itself be taking an action).
 Simply Be.

 You can learn more on this theory from: